Wittline/Python/README.md

 </details>

 ## Contributing and Feedback
-Help me to improve, you can insult me, criticize me, eulogy me or just copy and paste my homework :)
+Help me to improve, you can insult me, criticize me, eulogy me or just copy and paste my homework :smile:

 ## Authors
 - Created by Ramses Alexander Coraspe Valdez